DanielMcDonagh/playwright-sort-by-test/03_testing-strategy.md

   - URL-driven sort restoration

 **Progressive test development:**
-We will stub selectors and draft test steps in advance, allowing us to validate markup expectations and ensure shared understanding between developers and testers—even before full UI rendering is available.
+We can stub selectors and draft test steps in advance, allowing us to validate markup expectations and ensure shared understanding between developers and testers - even before full UI rendering is available.

 Once stable, the suite will run in CI via GitHub Actions against each pull request and deployment to prevent regressions.

----

 ### Phase 4: Exploratory Testing